-- Your beneficiaries are not ready to receive a lump sum inheritance (including grandchildren)
+- Your beneficiaries are not ready to receive a large lump sum inheritance (including grandchildren).

-- Your total estate is above the estate tax exemption limits (in Washington State, the 2020 limit is $2.193 MM)
+- Your total estate is above the estate tax exemption limits (in Washington State, the 2024 limit is $2.193 MM).

-- You want to provide asset protection for a surviving spouse
+- You want to provide financial management and asset protection for a surviving spouse.

-- You want to eliminate opportunities for a family feud or emotional stress
+- You want to eliminate disharmony in the family or emotional stress.

 Keep in mind that not every situation will require a trust.
-It’s best to speak with your advisor and attorney to determine which estate planning documents are necessary as you may only need to create a Last Will & Testament.
+It’s best to speak with your financial advisor and attorney to determine which estate planning documents are necessary as you may only need to create a Last Will & Testament.

 Why would someone want to designate a trust company as trustee or personal representative in a will?

-If you create a trust, you name a trustee—someone who holds title to a property and/or asset and manages or distributes them according to your wishes.
-We have a fiduciary responsibility to carry out your wishes, but without the emotional cost to family members.
+If you create a trust, you name a trustee – someone who holds title to the property and/or assets and manages or distributes them according to your wishes.
+We have a fiduciary duty to carry out your wishes, according to the governing document and Washington state statute.

 We call this a FACT:

-Compassionate.
-We understand the sensitive nature of managing your estate
+We understand the sensitive nature of managing your estate.

-Trusted.
-You can trust us to carry out your wishes, without any emotional toll
+You can trust us to carry out your wishes, without any emotional toll.

 When do the fees begin?

 No fees are charged until the work begins.
-Simply naming HFG Trust as trustee does not incur any fees.
-Fees begin when we, as trustee, begin to manage the trust assets.
+Simply naming HFG Trust as trustee or personal representative does not incur any fees.
+Fees begin when we, as trustee or personal representative, begin to manage the trust and/or estate assets.

 Is creating a trust complicated?

-Trusts have become fairly straight forward, and a lot less costly to form.
-While setting up a trust may cost slightly more upfront than simply writing a will, there are cost-savings and tax-savings benefits to consider, along with the notion that you will have greater control over your assets than you might achieve with an ordinary will.
+Trusts have become fairly straight forward and a lot less costly to form.
+While setting up a trust may cost slightly more upfront than simply writing a will, there are cost-savings and tax benefits to consider in the long term, along with the notion that you will have greater control over your assets than you might achieve with an ordinary will.